Ring Spotlight Camera Review and Pricing

 Editor’s Note: Ring’s spotlight cam is a great start to your security journey.
 Though, we recommend upgrading to an outdoor security system instead.
 Some of our recommendations come with professional installation and cameras that work in extremely low temperatures.

 Spotlight’s on you, intruders!
 For this review, our team of home security experts got our hands on the Spotlight Cam, the versatile, wire-free home security camera from Ring’s Amazon-backed suite of cameras.
-With this camera, we’re getting the same superior features Ring includes in most of its security cameras: 1080p HD resolution, advanced motion detection, 140-degree field of view, two-way audio with noise cancellation, and inexpensive protection plans.
-But with the Spotlight model, we also got a bonus: ultra-bright LEDs.1
+With this camera, we’re getting Ring’s signature reliability with affordable protection plans starting at just $4.99 per month.
+But with the Spotlight model, we also get the standout feature: dual ultra-bright LEDs that illuminate up to 25 feet away.

 Ring Spotlight Camera